Why healthy breathing is vital for deep, restorative sleep

 Every breath counts

 Cells and tissues need oxygen constantly.
-They cannot store up oxygen reserves when it is plentiful to use when it is scarce.
+They cannot store up oxygen reserves for future use.
 It’s important they receive adequate oxygen throughout the day and night.

 Your blood’s oxygen levels may be slightly lower on average during sleep because your rate of breathing is somewhat reduced.
 This is a natural part of the sleep cycle.
 But sleep apnea causes distinct, significant drops in oxygen levels.